Providing essential supplies to over 103,000 Northamptonshire people in crisis and financial difficulty, since 2020.

 Our food hub does not work directly with the general public.
 Instead, we take referrals from our existing partner organisations and recognised local support providers.

 While our food supplies serve as a vital lifeline for thousands of people, we understand that true, long-term progress starts with addressing the root causes of hardship.
-As an organisation, we are committed to delivering lasting solutions and driving sustainable change within our communities, and we achieve this via a broad network of services and programs.
+As an organisation, we are committed to delivering lasting solutions and driving sustainable change within our communities, and we achieve this via a a large network of wider community wellbeing services, to enrich and support multiple aspects of peoples lives.

 The McCarthy-Dixon Foundation are pleased to support The Food Aid Alliance who support the local community in many ways including: Food Banks, Food Aid, Food Club, Food Larder, Meal Provision Service.